Art Kaufman

-Art Kaufman is an American college football coach.
+Art Kaufman is an American former college football coach.
 He was the defensive coordinator for the California Golden Bears.
 He had been employed as the defensive coordinator for the North Carolina Tar Heels and the Texas Tech Red Raiders.

 Career

 Kaufman graduated from the University of Arkansas at Monticello, playing at the linebacker position for the Boll Weevils.
 During his playing career, he was named an All-American twice.
 After graduating in 1980, he served as a graduate assistant for Delta State University.
 In 1983, he received his first full-time coaching position as outside linebackers coach for Northwestern State.
 He held the position until 1987, when he was promoted to defensive coordinator in addition to his linebacker coaching duties.